Five minutes with Owen Price, a Senior Investor Relations Manager, who made the move from investment banking to investor relations

 Can you share some tips for others looking to make the move?

-Only to think very clearly about your motivations for doing so: the relationship between employer and employee works best when it is symbiotic and the only way to achieve that is for both parties to be clear about what they hope to get out of it at the outset.
+Only to think very clearly about your motivations for doing so: the relationship between employer and employer works best when it is symbiotic and the only way to achieve that is for both parties to be clear about what they hope to get out of it at the outset.

 Investor relations is becoming increasingly important to listed corporates as disclosure obligations become more complex (MAR), regulatory pressure on the sell-side is reducing the support they offer corporates (MiFID II), and investors’ expectations of the level of service they will receive is becoming more demanding.
-As a result, listed companies should consider adding to the depth and quality of the resource they make available to their investor relations team, which makes it a fascinating place to be and a very good time for high quality candidates to be looking.
+As a result, listed companies should consider adding to the depth and quality of the resource they make available to their investor relations team, which makes it’s a fascinating place to be and a very good time for high quality candidates to be looking.

-With thanks to Owen Price, CYBG, for taking part in VMAGROUP’s new Q&A blog series that will be providing valuable insights into the communications profession from the experts themselves.
+Special thanks to Owen Price, CYBG, for taking part in VMAGROUP’s new Q&A blog series that will be providing valuable insights into the communications profession from the experts themselves.